 — David C. Pollock, developer of the TCK Profile.

 The above is the ‘official’ definition of what a TCK or Third Culture Kid is.
 In essence they are people who have grown up among worlds.
-Like many before me, the apparent contradictions became part of my ‘normal’ and I learnt to feel at home in-between worlds.
+The apparent contradictions become part of ‘normal’ and they learn to feel at home in-between worlds.